morucci/repoxplorer/README.md

 As lot of projects are composed of multiple Git repositories (server, client, libraries).
-RepoXplorer let's you describe how a project is composed and then computes stats across multiple them.
+RepoXplorer let's you describe how a project is composed and then computes stats across them.

 Furthermore it is possible to define author identities by listing author emails and then avoid duplicated authors in the computed stats.